ghost1372/ghost1372.github.io/source/DevWinUI/jsonNavigationService/index.md

 Initializ(...).ConfigureBreadcrumbBar(breadCrumb, NavigationPageMappings.PageDictionary);
 ```

-use `wuc:BreadcrumbNavigator.PageTitle` and `wuc:BreadcrumbNavigator.IsHeaderVisible` attached properties on your pages, for Title and Header visiblity.
+use `dev:BreadcrumbNavigator.PageTitle` and `dev:BreadcrumbNavigator.IsHeaderVisible` attached properties on your pages, for Title and Header visiblity.

 ```t4
 <#@ template language="C#" hostspecific="true" #>